WhatsApp marketing KPIs: 4 metrics

 4. Open rate

 Similar to email open rate, how many people opened your inital WhatsApp message out of the number that received it.
-These tend to be very high in WhatsApp.
+These tend to be very high in WhatsApp, even just based on the nature of the channel.
+While we state an average here, some of our customers see open rates of 85% to 90% or higher.

 🧮 How to calculate?
 (No. people who opened** your message/no. people message was delivered to)*100